julian-molina/Documentation/docs/pages/suite/suite-design-space-interface.md

 ### Arrangement Features

-The designer functions under the paradigm of a *self-organizing workspace* in which nodes tend to find their place guided by certain laws of physics, and constrained by their chain relationships.
+The design space functions under the paradigm of a *self-organizing workspace* in which nodes tend to find their place guided by certain laws of physics, and constrained by their chain relationships.

 This self-organizing paradigm saves users the effort of maintaining the arrangement of nodes in a logical manner, in particular when manipulating or creating new nodes.